Edward Arthur Fellowes Prynne

-Edward Arthur Fellowes Prynne (1854–1921) was a leading British late Pre-Raphaelite painter of portraits and subject pictures, who in later life became one of the country's best known creators of decorative art for churches.
+Edward Arthur Fellowes Prynne (1854–1921) was a leading British painter of portraits and subject pictures, who in later life became one of the country's best-known creators of decorative art for churches.

-Family and Early life
+Family and early life

-Born in Plymouth on 14 October 1854, Prynne was the third son of Emily Fellowes (daughter of Admiral Sir Thomas Fellowes KCB DCL), and the Cornish Revd George Rundle Prynne, the notable tractarian and ritualist.
-His brother was the church architect George Fellowes Prynne.
-Prynne was educated at Eastman's Royal Naval Academy in Southsea, being originally intended for the navy.
-But at the suggestion of Frederic Leighton, he decided to embark on an artistic career.
+Born in Plymouth on 14 October 1854, Prynne was the third son of Emily Fellowes (daughter of Admiral Sir Thomas Fellowes KCB DCL), and the Cornish Tractarian and ritualist cleric George Rundle Prynne.
+The church architect George Fellowes Prynne was his elder brother.

+Prynne attended St Mary's College in Harlow, founded in 1852 by the Anglo-Catholic cleric Charles Jonathan Goulden, from 1855 a member of the Society of the Holy Cross.
+He was later at Eastman's Royal Naval Academy, intended for the Royal Navy.
+At the suggestion of Frederic Leighton, however, he decided to embark on an artistic career.
 After preliminary training in art schools in London, he travelled to Antwerp, where he studied with the Belgian painter Charles Verlat.
 Subsequent study was undertaken in Florence, Paris and Rome.

 Prynne married Emma Mary Joll in 1888, with whom he had two sons and three daughters: Beatrice Mary Fellowes Prynne (1893–1993), Dorothy Etheldreda Prynne (1894–1983), George Michael Fellowes Prynne (1896–1973), Stella Christine Marie Prynne (1898–1957) and John Rundle Fellowes Prynne (1903–1931).
 On moving to London in the 1880s, he lived at 8 Avonmore Road in Kensington Olympia (later home of the author Gavin Maxwell).
 He subsequently lived for over 20 years at 1 Woodville Road in Ealing.
 Prynne and his family became part of the community of artists living in Ealing.
 He was a member of Ealing Art Group, and was present at their first meeting in 1911.
 Prynne and his family attended St Peter's Church, Ealing.

 Work

-Prynne's early paintings show a clear debt to his teacher Charles Verlat.
-Soon after his return from the continent however, the artist fell under the influence of the Pre-Raphaelite school of painting, especially of Edward Burne-Jones, influencing the whole of his subsequent work.
+Prynne's early paintings showed a clear debt to his teacher Charles Verlat.
+Soon after his return from the continent, however, the artist fell under the influence of the Pre-Raphaelite school of painting, which he admired.

-Prynne excelled across a range styles and subjects.
-He was a highly skilled traditional portrait artist whose works were commissioned by members of the Royal Family and politicians.
-He painted over 60 portraits, including a commission to paint a life-size portrait of the Duke of Edinburgh, as Admiral of the Fleet.
+Prynne painted over 60 portraits, including a commission to paint a life-size portrait of the Duke of Edinburgh, as Admiral of the Fleet.
 By command of Queen Victoria, he attended Osborne House to show this portrait, which was later hung in the Royal Naval Barracks at Devonport.
-Prynne also painted often almost psychedelic mythological and religious pictures.
-Notable among these were ‘Cophetua's Queen,’ ‘Orpheus and Eurydice,’ ‘Pan and Syrinx,’ and ‘Silent Voices of the Studio.’
+Prynne also painted mythological and religious pictures.
+Notable among these were Cophetua's Queen, Orpheus and Eurydice, Pan and Syrinx, and Silent Voices of the Studio.